heparish/Fitness-Tarcker/README.md

 ## Description

 This application uses mongo and heroku to track ones exercises over time.
+Made with javascript, nodejs, and express servers.

 ## Contents
 * [Installation](#Installation)